Why This Work Matters

 - Led by Rachel Hardeman, PhD, a team at Diversity Science is developing a set of online learning (e-learning) modules to assist hospitals in meeting the stipulations of California Senate Bill 464 that requires hospitals to train their maternity care staff about implicit bias.
 The modules will be developed with stakeholder input and will be available at no cost.
 (In process)

-- The National Health Law Program is conducting focus groups to better understand on-the-ground issues impacting doulas who provide care in California (e.g., scope of practice, training/certification, reimbursement).
-It is also developing fact sheets for policymakers to help inform the discussion about Medi-Cal coverage for doulas.
-(In process)
+- The National Health Law Program conducted focus groups to better understand on-the-ground issues impacting doulas who provide care in California (e.g., scope of practice, training/certification, reimbursement), and produced educational materials for key decisionmakers, including policymakers, to help inform the discussion about Medi-Cal coverage for doulas.
+(June 2020)

 - The Pacific Business Group on Health has developed resources to promote access to and use of certified nurse midwives (CNMs), as well as tools to assist providers in integrating CNMs into their practices.
 (February 2020)